Blood test may predict which rectal cancer patients can skip surgery

 Summary

-This study looks at whether a simple blood test can help doctors decide if rectal cancer patients can avoid surgery.
+This study looks at whether a simple blood test can help doctors decide if rectal cancer patients can avoid surgery and keep their rectum.
 Researchers will measure tiny bits of tumor DNA in the blood (ctDNA) before, during, and after standard treatment.
-The goal is to see if changes in ctDNA levels can show which patients have a complete response to treatment, allowing them to keep their organs.
-About 50 adults with stage II or III rectal cancer will take part.
+The goal is to see if changes in ctDNA levels match how well the tumor responds, potentially leading to more personalized, organ-saving care.
+About 50 adults with stage II or III rectal cancer will participate.

 Get updates